1991 World Series: Game 4

+The Braves' second consecutive walk-off win stemmed from a contested play between the Twins' Shane Mack (above) and Atlanta's Mark Lemke (below).

 Game 4 matched up Jack Morris against Atlanta starter John Smoltz, a former Detroit prospect and Michigan native who idolized Morris as a youngster when he was pitching for the Tigers.
 Morris was looking to record his second victory of the series while Smoltz was making his first start.
 Smoltz had won both of his starts against the Pirates in the NLCS, including in the seventh and deciding game in Pittsburgh where he pitched a complete game shutout.

 As was the custom in the first three games, the Twins scored first.
 In the second inning, Brian Harper scored on Mike Pagliarulo's double.
 The Braves tied it in the third when Terry Pendleton hit his first postseason home run.

 The Braves appeared ready to take a lead in the fifth when Lonnie Smith singled and stole second.
 Pendleton then followed with a deep fly ball to center field.
 As Kirby Puckett went back to field it, Smith watched from approximately halfway down the baseline to see where the ball was going to land.
 Puckett got under the ball and Smith went back to tag up, since the fly ball was deep enough for him to advance to third if Puckett caught it.

 As Puckett reached up to try and catch the ball, it nicked the top of his glove and dropped behind him.
 Since Smith had gone to tag up instead of staying where he had been, he now had to start running from a dead stop and was unable to gain much momentum as the relay throw reached the infield.
 Smith was waved around third anyway, with the relay reaching Harper on the bounce just before Smith got to the plate.
 Smith’s only recourse was to try to dislodge the ball from Harper, doing so by throwing himself at Harper and bowling him over.
 Despite the violent collision, Harper held onto the ball and Smith was out.

 With Pendleton on third now and Morris having walked Ron Gant, David Justice stood in.
 Morris threw a pitch that got past Harper, but he was able to recover and tag Pendleton out as he tried to score.
 The game remained tied through the sixth.